Lysine: benefits, dosage, contraindications

 Antiviral

-Lysine is involved in the inhibition of viral replication by specifically blocking the enzymes necessary for viral protein synthesis.
+Lysine is involved in inhibiting viral replication by specifically blocking the enzymes necessary for the synthesis of viral proteins.
 In vitro, lysine inhibits the growth of the herpes simplex virus.

 Usages associés

 Lysine has been used at doses up to 6 grams per day for 8 weeks.
-It is most often used at doses up to 3 grams per day for up to 1 year.
+It is most often used at doses up to 3 grams per day for a maximum of 1 year.

 Plantes ou autres actifs